Into the Ring: A Closer Look at The History of Boxing

 Types of Punches

-This is a straight punch, with a strong and quick shoulder movement.
+This is a straight punch thrown with a strong and quick shoulder movement.
 Boxers often use a series of fast, irregular jabs to confuse or force them into a defensive position.

 Jabs take little energy, and can help add up points.
 They can also help tire out an opponent, and set the opening for a powerful punch.
 This was one of the key strategies of defensive fighters like Floyd Mayweather.

-Unlike the light jab, the heavy cross is slower but has more body power.
+Unlike the straight punch thrown in the light jab, the heavy cross is slower but has more body power.
 The boxer must brace his legs and engage more muscles to deliver a lot more force in that single blow.

-The heavy cross gets more points, and can significantly weaken the opponent.
+The heavy cross gets more points in a boxing match, and can significantly weaken the opponent.
 However, it has its drawbacks.
 As the boxer braces himself, he is in a vulnerable position for attack.

 This move also takes more energy.
 Since boxers have to pace themselves through the match, too many heavy crosses can wipe them out before they reach the final round.

 The hook is a short lateral movement of the arm and fist.
-The boxer pivots his hip, then bends his elbow and twists his wrist at the moment of impact.
+One boxer pivots his hip, then bends his elbow and twists his wrist at the moment of impact with the other boxer.
 This launches an attack from the side of the face (compared to the uppercut, which is usually delivered on the chin).

-Many boxers combine several jabs with a sudden hook.
+Many boxers combine several jabs with a sudden hook in professional bouts.
 With enough speed, and the perfect timing to throw a punch where they least expect it, a hook can help break an opponent’s defensive stance.
-And if there’s enough power in that hook, that could actually lead to a knock out.
+And if there’s enough power in that hook, that could actually lead to much more damage or even completely knock out fighters rendering them unable to continue fighting.

 Like the heavy cross, the hook delivers a lot of power but also momentarily exposes the boxer.
 The risk of It also uses a lot of energy, especially when it’s given after several lightning-fast jabs.

-Uppercuts are delivered at close range, with the boxer dropping the shoulder and bending the elbow.
+Uppercuts are a semi circular punch thrown upwards at close range, with the boxer dropping the shoulder and bending the elbow.
 The combination of momentum—from the slight spin of the body—and the proximity creates a forceful blow.

 It was the uppercut that brought the legendary Mike Tyson down, in one of the most famous boxing upsets in history.